B4.2.1

 A heterotrophic archaeon is an archaeal organism that obtains energy by oxidizing carbon compounds from other organisms or organic material.

-The input-process-output idea here is about energy source.
-Inputs may be light, inorganic chemicals or carbon compounds.
-The shared process converts energy into ATP production.
-Outputs include ATP for cellular work and, depending on the pathway, different metabolic waste products.
-The syllabus point is diversity, not memorising examples.
+For this point, think input-process-output in terms of energy source.
+The inputs may be light, inorganic chemicals or carbon compounds.
+The shared process is conversion of energy into ATP production.
+The outputs include ATP for cellular work and, depending on the pathway, different metabolic waste products.
+The syllabus is testing diversity, not memorised examples.

-A herbivore is an animal that feeds on plant material as its food source.
-In herbivorous hominids, molars and premolars tend to have large, flatter grinding surfaces, because fibrous plant material has to be crushed and ground.
+is an animal that feeds on plant material as its food source.
+Herbivorous hominids usually have large, flatter grinding surfaces on molars and premolars, because fibrous plant material has to be crushed and ground.

-An omnivore is an animal that feeds on both plant material and animal material.
-Omnivorous hominids usually show mixed dentition: incisors and canines for biting or tearing, with molars for crushing and grinding.
+is an animal that feeds on both plant material and animal material.
+Omnivorous hominids usually show a mixed dentition: incisors and canines for biting or tearing, plus molars for crushing and grinding.

-The skill is practical.
-Examine skull models, photographs or digital skull collections, then infer likely diet from anatomical features.
-Look at molar size and surface, canine prominence, jaw robustness and overall tooth wear.
-Humans, Homo floresiensis and Paranthropus robustus are suitable examples for this comparison, but the reasoning matters more than the name.
+The skills work is very practical.
+Examine skull models, photographs or digital skull collections, then infer the likely diet from anatomical features.
+Check molar size and surface, canine prominence, jaw robustness and overall tooth wear.
+Humans, Homo floresiensis and Paranthropus robustus work well for this comparison, although the reasoning matters more than the name.

 An adaptation is an inherited characteristic that increases the chance of survival or reproduction in a particular environment.
-In herbivory, both sides adapt: animals evolve ways to feed on plants, while plants evolve ways to avoid being eaten.
+In herbivory, both sides change over time: animals evolve ways to feed on plants, while plants evolve ways to avoid being eaten.

-Many leaf-eating insects have mouthparts suited to the way they feed.
+Many leaf-eating insects have mouthparts matched to the way they feed.
 Chewing mouthparts are paired, jaw-like structures that bite off and grind pieces of leaf before ingestion.
-They work well for insects that remove chunks of plant tissue.
+These work well for insects that remove chunks of plant tissue.

 Piercing mouthparts are narrow, tube-like structures that penetrate plant tissues and allow liquid food to be sucked out.
-Insects with these mouthparts feed from sap in vascular tissue rather than chewing the leaf blade.
+They suit insects that feed from sap in vascular tissue rather than chewing the leaf blade.

 Plants resist herbivory with physical and chemical defences.
 Thorns are sharp plant structures that deter feeding by increasing the risk of injury to herbivores.
-Spines, tough leaves, hairs and stinging tissues are other physical structures that can make feeding harder.
+Spines, tough leaves, hairs and stinging tissues are other physical structures.

 A secondary compound is a plant chemical that is not part of the basic metabolic pathways needed for growth and reproduction but can affect interactions with other organisms.
 Toxic secondary compounds in leaves and seeds can reduce herbivory.
 Seeds are especially worth defending because they contain stored nutrients and embryos for the next generation.

-Some herbivores have counter-adaptations.
+Some herbivores push back with counter-adaptations.
 A metabolic adaptation for detoxification is an enzyme-based or pathway-based ability to convert a toxin into a less harmful substance or tolerate its effects.
-This can lead to strong specificity: a herbivore may feed very well on one defended plant but poorly on others.
-Specificity gives efficiency; versatility gives broader options.
+This can create strong specificity: a herbivore may be excellent at feeding on one defended plant but poor at feeding on others.
+Again, specificity gives efficiency, while versatility gives broader options.

 A predator is an organism that gets food by hunting, catching and feeding on other organisms.
 Prey is an organism hunted and eaten by a predator.
-Predator and prey adaptations are closely linked, because each side creates selection pressure on the other.
+Predator and prey adaptations are closely connected, since each side creates selection pressure on the other.

-Predator adaptations can help with finding prey, catching prey and killing or subduing prey.
+Predator adaptations can help in three main ways: finding prey, catching prey and killing or subduing prey.
 Prey adaptations lower the chance of being detected, captured, killed or eaten.

 | Type of adaptation | Predator examples in principle | Prey examples in principle |